argoverse/user-guide/guide/src/tasks/e2e_forecasting.md

 - `score`: Forecast confidence.
 - `detection_score`: Detection confidence.
 - `instance_id`: Unique id assigned to each object.
-- `current_translation_m`: xyz-components of the object translation in the city reference frame at the current timestamp, in meters.
+- `current_translation`: xyz-components of the object translation in the city reference frame at the current timestamp, in meters.
 - `label`: Integer index of the object class.
 - `name`: Object class name.
 - `size`: Object extent along the x,y,z axes in meters.